-1) First of all, we should acknowledge that domesticated animals are no longer like their ancestors or their relative species which had/have immense survival skills.
-Therefore, we cannot argue that they should be able to withstand extreme temperatures just because their ancestors did.
+First of all, we should acknowledge that domesticated animals are no longer like their ancestors or their relative species which have/had immense survival skills.
+Therefore, we cannot argue that pets should be able to withstand extreme temperatures just because their ancestors did.

 - Health condition – animals that are overweight or those that have lung complications are more vulnerable to extreme temperatures.